incyclesoftware/eme005-container-workshop/001-IntroToKubernetes/Student/00-prereqs.md

 eval $(minikube docker-env).
 ```

+You can check the status of Minikube by running `minikube status`.
+You should see something that looks like this:

+> minikube
+> type: Control Plane
+> host: Running
+> kubelet: Running
+> apiserver: Running
+> kubeconfig: Configured

 #### Installing Helm

 Helm is a package manager for Kubernetes that helps you manage Kubernetes applications: